jruels/az-databricks-adf/Day1/Lab4.md

 - Azure CLI (invoked from a notebook)  (You can check if it's installed by running `az --version`)
 - Jupyter or any IPython-based environment

-> **Tip:** If you do not have Python or Jupyter installed, see [Python Downloads](https://www.python.org/downloads/) and install Jupyter via `pip install jupyter` Make sure to add python to the PATH environment variable during installation.
+> **Tip:** If you do not have Python or Jupyter installed, see [Python Downloads](https://www.python.org/downloads/) and install Jupyter via `pip install jupyter` Make sure to check the checkbox on the first install screen to add python to the PATH environment variable.
+Choose customize installation to make sure pip is installed.

 ---
 ## 1. Set Up Your Development Environment